danvonk/danvonk.github.io/posts/2023-10-04-up-in-naryn.md

 spot for the local wildlife.")

-Towards the afternoon of the second day on the road, we crossed into the controlled area along the chinese border (permit required) and that marked our ascent into the Tian Shan mountains proper.
+Towards the afternoon of the second day on the road, we crossed into the controlled area along the Chinese border (permit required) and that marked our ascent into the Tian Shan mountains proper.

 ![Tian Shan mountains](/images/DSCF7880.JPG "The Tian Shan mountains come